katcipis/sophia/notes/books/philosophy-software-design.md

 a piece of code, and it is very easy to think something is simple, because you can get it reasonably fast, but it actually isn't since other people have extreme problems understanding it.
-It is also tricky because there is inherent complexity and unnecessary complexity, so some high cognitive loads are necessary for hard problems, amazing designs makes these hard problemas as simple as possible, specially by the use of good abstractions and interfaces, but it will still be somewhat complex/hard (because the problem is hard).
+It is also tricky because there is inherent complexity and unnecessary complexity.
+High cognitive load is necessary for hard problems, amazing designs makes these hard problems as simple as possible, specially by the use of good abstractions and interfaces, but it will still be somewhat complex/hard (because the problem is hard).
 So the idea it to get rid of unnecessary cognitive load.

-One example would be IO abstractions, if you need to open a file and read its contents being obligated to understand how physycal disks works is unnecessary cognitive load, or details about how a specific disk driver works.
+One example would be IO abstractions, if you need to open a file and read its contents being obligated to understand how physical disks works is unnecessary cognitive load, or details about how a specific disk driver works.
 It is cool to open these abstractions to learn, but it should not be required if you want to open and read a file.

 Change amplification is very common on software and it is much easier to detect and measure.
-Basically if everytime you want to do just one change, like change one behavior, you need to change stuff on a lot of different places, then you have change amplification and you need to do something about it soon.
+Basically if every time you want to do just one simple change on the software behavior, you need to change stuff on a lot of different places, then you have change amplification and you need to do something about it soon.
 There are some great examples of this on the
 [On the Criteria To Be Used in Decomposing Systems into Modules](https://web.archive.org/web/20120223013018/https://www.cs.umd.edu/class/spring2003/cmsc838p/Design/criteria.pdf) paper.
-It revolves around the impact of change when comparing different criterias, and usually the worse design is the one that changes amplify greatly.
+It revolves around the impact of change when comparing different criteria, and usually the worse design is the one that changes amplify greatly, like you choose a different database and now you need to change all source files of your system, that is bad design and a lot of change amplification.

 Unknown unknowns would be when you think you understood how a system works, but you didn't, usually because something is not explicit/obvious, and you end